The Left Adjoint of Derived Parabolic Induction: Foundations

-Every $p$-adic monoid in this article will be as in one of the two examples above.

 \begin{lem} Let $S$ be a locally profinite monoid and $S' \subseteq S$ a submonoid.
-Then $S'$ is open if and only if $S'$ contains an open subgroup of $S$. \end{lem} \begin{proof} Let $S_0\subseteq S$ be a fixed open profinite subgroup.
-If $S'$ is open, then $S'\cap S_0$ is an open neighborhood of $1$ in $S_0$ and hence contains an open subgroup, say, $S_1$.
-But then $S_1$ is an open subgroup contained in $S'$.
-Conversely, let $S_1$ be an open subgroup contained in $S'$.
-For every $s\in S'$ the subsets $sS_1$ are then open and contained in $S'$.
-Therefore, $S' = \bigcup_{s\in S'}sS_1$ is open. \end{proof}
+Then $S'$ is open if and only if $S'$ contains an open subgroup of $S$. \end{lem} \begin{proof} One direction follows from the fact that the neutral element in a $p$-adic Lie group admits a fundamental system of open neighborhoods which are profinite subgroups.
+The other direction is clear. \end{proof}

 \begin{defn} Let $S$ be a locally profinite monoid.
-Let $V$ be a representation of $S$ on a $k$-vector space, \ie a (left) module over the monoid algebra $k[S]$. \begin{enumerate}[label=(\roman*)] \item A vector $v\in V$ is called \emph{smooth} if the stabilizer $\set{s\in S}{sv=v}$ of $v$ is open in $S$.
+Let $V$ be a representation of $S$ on a $k$-vector space, \ie, a (left) module over the monoid algebra $k[S]$. \begin{enumerate}[label=(\roman*)] \item A vector $v\in V$ is called \emph{smooth} if the stabilizer $\set{s\in S}{sv=v}$ of $v$ is open in $S$.
 We denote by $V^\sm\subseteq V$ the subset of smooth vectors in $V$. \item $V$ is called \emph{smooth} if $V = V^\sm$. \end{enumerate}

 We denote by $\Rep_k(S)$ the full subcategory of the category $\Mod(k[S])$ of $k[S]$-modules consisting of smooth representations of $S$. \end{defn}

 \begin{lem} Let $S$ be a locally profinite monoid and let $V$ be a $k[S]$-module. \begin{enumerate}[label=(\alph*)] \item Let $v\in V$.
 The following assertions are equivalent: \begin{enumerate}[label=(\roman*)] \item The vector $v\in V$ is smooth. \item There exists an open subgroup $S_0\subseteq S$ fixing $v$. \end{enumerate} \item $V^{\sm}$ is a smooth $S$-subrepresentation of $V$. \end{enumerate} \end{lem} \begin{proof} The equivalence in \ref{lem:smooth-a} follows immediately from Lemma~\ref{lem:opensubmon}.
 We now prove \ref{lem:smooth-b}.
 Let $v,w\in V^\sm$ and $s\in S$.
 It suffices to show $v+w\in V^\sm$ and $sv\in V^\sm$.
 By \ref{lem:smooth-a} there exist open subgroups $S_v$ and $S_w$ fixing $v$ and $w$, respectively.
 Then $S_v\cap S_w$ fixes $v+w$, and then \ref{lem:smooth-a} implies $v+w\in V^\sm$.
 Since multiplication in $S$ is continuous and $sS_v$ is open in $S$, there exists an open subgroup $S'_v\subseteq S$ such that $S'_vs \subseteq sS_v$.
 But then $S'_v$ fixes $sv$ which, by \ref{lem:smooth-a} again, shows $sv\in V^\sm$. \end{proof}